SAP-samples/build-apps-enablement/BuildShow/251_TA_BTP-Build_Code_Using-Joule/251-3_Enhance_Sample_Data_with_Joule.md

 4. You can see the customer names, email adresses and purchases are created.
 Accept the new Sample Data created by Joule.

+<i>Feel free to play with Joule to get meaningful names.
+Use prompts like "suggest me realnames" or "Let the names include marvel heros or DC heros if you are a fan of dark knight"</i>

 5. Verify in the customer list that one customerNumber was changed to **1200547**, if not change one customer number manually to **1200547**. <br>
 ![image](https://github.com/SAP-samples/build-apps-enablement/assets/173163567/b61bb2b0-30cb-405a-9c10-cb4093337a46)